 The love of food is something that most all the women at LifeWay House share, and they get great pleasure from learning to prepare their favorite recipes and sharing them with each other and the staff.
 Often they spend time with me in the kitchen trying new recipes and creating their favorite tastes.
 One of our newest house members loves blueberry muffins, and spent a morning with me learning how to bake them.
 This brought a great sense of accomplishment and a priceless smile to her face!
 It was so wonderful to see!

-One of the residents at the safe house was recently telling a new resident that when she first arrived she did not care for the community meal routine at the house, but she discovered that she actually enjoys eating dinner together and sharing stories of the day with other residents and the host community.
+One of the residents at the safe house was recently telling a new resident that when she first arrived she did not care for the community meal routine at the house.
+As time passed, she discovered that she actually enjoys eating dinner together and sharing stories of the day with other residents and the host community.
+At LifeWay, we believe that when we work together as a community on common goals we can change lives.

 A resident at LifeWay House told us that one of the difficult things to adjust to